tapjs/tapjs/docs/api/index.md

 See [Snapshot Testing](/snapshots/) for more information.

+### t.formatSnapshot = function

+Assign a function to `t.formatSnapshot` to turn all non-String snapshot arguments into a snapshot string to save or compare against.

+Child tests copy their parent test's `formatSnapshot` method at the time of creation.
+The default is to use [`tcompare.format`](http://npm.im/tcompare) to convert any non-String values into snapshot strings.

+Note that string values are not passed to this function, as its purpose is to convert the snapshot value into a string.

+See [Snapshot Testing](/snapshots/) for more information.

 ### t.tearDown(function)

 Run the supplied function when `t.end()` is called, or when the `plan`